giantolentino/watchly/README.md

  - Browse and search for movies and TV shows.
  - Add to bookmarks with a priority level.
  - Responsive design that works on mobile and desktop.

+### While building Watchly, I'm learning:
+- Building Dynamic Web Applications with Django
+- Utilizing APIs in Your Projects (Including The Movie Database API for Movie Data)
+- Creating Responsive and Interactive Front-Ends with HTML, CSS, and JavaScript